 Remote work has completely changed how we connect, communicate, and collaborate as teams.
 Without the spontaneous face-to-face interactions you get in an office, building trust suddenly feels like climbing a steep hill.
 It’s not easy, but it’s necessary.
 Trust is the foundation of any successful team.
-It allows people open up, share ideas, and work seamlessly together, even miles apart.
+It allows people to open up, share ideas, and work seamlessly together, even miles apart.

 I want to discuss why trust is crucial for remote teams.
 More importantly, I’ll share practical steps you can take as a team lead to build that trust and create a positive, productive vibe.
 When trust is present, everyone performs better.
 People feel valued, supported, and, ultimately, more connected.